qrst07/cloudmc-standard-kb/en/administration/openid-connect.md

 #### Configure identity provider

-To integrate with an identity provider, you will need to configure a client for CloudMC in your OpenID Connect identity provider.
-Follow the instructions for configuring your identity provider, and obtain the client credentials required by CloudMC:
+The first step when integrating with an identity provider is to configure a client for CloudMC within your OpenID Connect identity provider.
+Follow your identity provider's procedure for configuring a client, and obtain the client credentials required by CloudMC:
    - Issuer URL
    - Client ID
    - Client secret